Johndenisnyagah/Riza-habit-tracker/README.md

    copy .env.example .env
    ```

-   Then edit `.env` and add your MongoDB Atlas credentials:
+   Then edit `.env` and paste the credentials from the presentation title slide.

-   - Sign up at https://www.mongodb.com/cloud/atlas/register (free)
-   - Create a new cluster (M0 free tier)
-   - Get your connection string
-   - Generate a JWT secret (see `.env.example` for command)
-   - Fill in the values in `.env`

    **Note**: For security reasons, the actual `.env` file is not included in the repository.
-   Use the provided `.env.example` file as a template and add your own credentials.
+   Use the provided `.env.example` file as a template and add the credentials from the presentation.

-   **For Reviewers**:
-   All credentials (MongoDB connection string, JWT secret, and test user login) are provided on the **presentation title slide**.
-   Simply copy the credentials from the presentation and paste them into your `.env` file following the template in `.env.example`.
-   No need to create your own MongoDB Atlas account for grading purposes.

 4. **Start the Backend Server**